designed to make your workday easier. Our goal is to enable you to spend less

 - Responsible attorney – For receivables reporting purposes, we track who's responsible attorney on all matters.
 Responsible attorney has the same rights as any other matter owner

-- Matter type and Matter source – for providing business intelligence reports, you can track types and sources of your Matters, and then generate useful reports according to that info
+- Matter type and Matter source – In order to provide some business intelligence reports, you can track types and sources of your Matters, and then use that data to produce billing reports based on Matter Type or Source.

-- Here you can add more owners or members from your firm who will be working with you on this Matter
+- Members and Owners - You can add owners or members from your firm who will be working with you on this Matter.
+Both Owners and Members will have full access to the Matter and all the Matter specific spaces in Microsoft 365 applications, however:

 - You can also invite external collaborators (Guests) to get access to Matter documents, tasks, emails.